Scripsit: Functionality

-Superscripsit
+By contrast, the DOS version of Scripsit assigns up to 60 commands to function keys with modifier keys, which 80 Micro described as "a good idea that Scripsit takes to extremes".

+SuperScripsit

-An alternate disk-only version named Superscripsit was available with spellchecking for some platforms, specifically the Model I, Model III, and Model 4.
-This version basically matches the functionally of the normal Scripsit for disk-based platforms such as the Model II, Model 12, and Model 16.
+An upgraded disk-only version named SuperScripsit was available with spellchecking for some platforms, specifically the Model I, Model III, and Model 4.
+This version basically matches the functionality of the normal Scripsit for disk-based platforms such as the Model II, Model 12, and Model 16.
 Some additional features such as boilerplating and integration with Profile, Tandy's database program for all of their TRS-80 platforms, are available for the disk versions.

-Starting Superscripsit led to a main menu of tasks such as "Open", "Proofread", or "Setup".
+Starting SuperScripsit led to a main menu of tasks such as "Open", "Proofread", or "Setup".
 Presumably because of the limited screen area on most TRS-80 models, there were no visible menus on the editing screen.
 RAM was probably also an issue, since selecting each of the options resulted in heavy floppy disk activity.

-Superscripsit for the Models III and 4 could handle text files larger than memory by paging text data in and out of RAM to disk (effectively a virtual memory technique, but implemented by an applications program).
+SuperScripsit for the Models III and 4 could handle text files larger than memory by paging text data in and out of RAM to disk (effectively a virtual memory technique, but implemented by an applications program).
 Sometimes (often, according to some frustrated users) this feature malfunctioned and created a garbled data file.
 Rescue utilities were made available to rectify this situation.

 Scripsit Pro

 This was an all-new version written for Tandy/Radio Shack by CompuSoft.
 The author was Samuel A. Solomon.
 Scripsit Pro required a TRS-80 Model 4 equipped with the full 128 KB RAM.
-The text buffer was limited to 32 KB and it lacked Superscripsit's ability to page text from disk.
+The text buffer was limited to 32 KB and it lacked SuperScripsit's ability to page text from disk.
 However, it could hold a second 32K text document in banked RAM and split the screen to permit editing of both documents at once, and to transfer text between the two buffers.
 It could also chain text files, handle footnotes and columnar text, and included a spell checker with a customizable dictionary.
 The documentation included instructions for the creation of custom printer drivers.

+Varsity Scripsit

+Varsity Scripsit for MS-DOS was Tandy's first software sold outside Radio Shack stores.
+While criticizing its slow performance, 80 Micro in 1988 approved of its ease of use, low price and features.
+The magazine concluded that Varsity Scripsit "is a tremendous improvement over its predecessor".